junholee14/laravel-unicode-normalizer/README.md

 ```bash
 php artisan vendor:publish --provider="Junholee14\LaravelUnicodeNormalizer\UnicodeNormalizationProvider"
 ```
+The default normalization form is `NFC`.
+You can change this in the published configuration file.

 ## Usage
 ### Middleware
 The `NormalizeUnicode` middleware automatically normalizes all incoming request data to the specified Unicode form.
 To use it, simply add the middleware to your route or middleware group in `app/Http/Kernel.php`: